 If you look at Figure 11 on page 63 you realize that you can turn off the Metric Engine and not lose any metric data.
-With the Metric Engine turned off, the metric events simply accumulate in the Metric Events table.
+With the Metric Engine turned off, the metric values are written to the Metric\Fact\Values table and the metric statistics staging data accumulates in the Metric\Staging\Statistics table.

-When the Metric Engine is restarted, after being off for a period of time, the Metric\Events table is processed and the metric values are recorded in to the Metric\Fact\Values table in the normal way, and the metric statistics recorded in to the Metric Fact Statistics table in the normal way.
+When the Metric Engine is restarted, after being off for a period of time, the Metric\Staging\Statistics table is processed and the metric statistics recorded in to the Metric\Fact\Statistics table in the normal way.